elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 1. Open the **Pipeline components** panel.
-   ![Add component registry entry](doc/images/add-component-registry-entry.png)
+   ![Add component registry entry](doc/images/add-component-registry-entry.png) Note that the registry already includes a few example entries.
+These examples are included for illustrative purposes to help you get started but we won't use them in this tutorial.
 1. Add a new component registry entry by clicking `+`.
 1. Enter the following information:
    - **Name**: `analyze data`